Contact Dr Matthias Nnadi

 - Email: firstname.lastname@example.org

 Matthias’ academic background cuts across financial and management accounting, as well as corporate finance.
 He holds a Bachelor degree specialising in Accounting (BSc), Master in Business Education (MEd), Master of Business Administration (MBA) and a PhD.
-He also holds Post-graduate certificates in Academic Practice and in Business Enterprise.
-His research interest focuses on accounting in emerging economies particularly questioning the relevance of international accounting standards in developing economies.
-His extended research interest explores the role of accounting in corporate mergers and acquisitions.
+He also holds Postgraduate certificates in Academic Practice and in Business Enterprise.
+His scholarly interest focuses on accounting in emerging economies particularly questioning the relevance of international accounting standards in developing economies.
+His extended academic interest explores the role of accounting in corporate mergers and acquisitions.

-Dr Nnadi is the module leader in accounting and has developed executive courses in IFRS and IPSAS targeting accounting and finance managers in both private and government organisations.
-He has trained several organisations on how to prepare their financial statements in line with the requirements of both IFRS and IPSAS.
-He is a recipient of the Chartered Institute of Taxation grant as well as Seedcorn funding for research.
+He has developed executive courses in IFRS and IPSAS targeting accounting and finance managers in both private and government organisations and has trained several organisations on how to prepare their financial statements in line with the requirements of both IFRS and IPSAS.
+He was a recipient of the Chartered Institute of Taxation grant as well as Seedcorn funding for research.

+Dr Nnadi is a senior lecturer in accounting.
 He has developed a teaching and assessment model in accounting - Individualised Accounting Technique (IAQ), for the assessment of students in large accounting classes which is widely used in some Business Schools.
 Some of his works have been published in international accounting journals, and he serves as reviewer for several accounting journals.
 Matthias is a member of the editorial board of Journal of Bonds and Derivatives.
-He currently supervises two PhD students and serves as the coordinator of students’ company-based projects in the finance and investment management programmes.
+He currently serves as on the Executive Board of the Accounting History (Special Interest Group) of British Accounting and Finance Association (BAFA).

 Articles In Journals